 The findings demonstrated that computer self-efficacy and compatibility had an indirect impact on blockchain adoption via effort expectancy.
 Therefore, in order to enhance their use of blockchain, accountants need to increase their computer self-efficacy.
 Stated another way, accountants who are proficient in using computer-based accounting software will probably be more likely to adopt blockchain.
-Additionally, triple-entry accounting is projected to be easy for accountants with double-entry accounting experience to understand because it is similar to double-entry accounting except for the inclusion of blockchain ledgers (Pedreo et al., 2021).
+Additionally, triple-entry accounting is projected to be easy for accountants with double-entry accounting except for the inclusion of block-chain ledgers (Pedreo et al., 2021).